bluewaysw/pcgeos/TechDocs/Markdown/Tools/tswatcm.md

     var modernPromptKeys 0

-Modern prompt keys do not enable tcsh-style Ctrl-key editing.
-Run `tcsh cle` to enable its configurable prompt editor, or `tcsh` to enable both that editor and prefix history searching.
-Neither tcsh feature is enabled by default.
-The following commands control the two tcsh features independently:

-    tcsh                 Enable Ctrl-key editing and prefix history tcsh off             Disable both features
+The optional tcsh mode adds Ctrl-key editing and prefix history searching.
-    tcsh cle             Enable Ctrl-key editing only
-    tcsh cle off         Disable Ctrl-key editing only tcsh hist            Enable prefix history only
-    tcsh hist off        Disable prefix history only
+It is disabled by default.
+To enable it for every Swat session, add this line to SWAT.RC:

+    tcsh

+This enables the following default keys:

++ Ctrl-a and Ctrl-e move to the beginning and end of the prompt line.
++ Ctrl-b and Ctrl-f move backward and forward one character.
++ Ctrl-r and Ctrl-v move backward and forward one word.
++ Ctrl-d deletes the character under the cursor.
++ Ctrl-t deletes forward by one word.
++ Ctrl-k kills the selected region, and Ctrl-y yanks it back.
++ Ctrl-u kills the whole prompt line.
++ Ctrl-w deletes the previous word, and Ctrl-Space sets the mark where supported.
-With prefix history enabled, Ctrl-p and Ctrl-n search for commands beginning with the text already entered at the prompt.
-With it disabled, they walk the history sequentially.
++ Ctrl-p and Ctrl-n search backward and forward for history entries beginning with the text already typed.
+With an empty prompt, they move through history normally.

-The default Ctrl-key editing specification is `aebfrvdtkyu`.
-Its eleven positions select the keys for beginning of line, end of line, backward character, forward character, backward word, forward word, delete character, forward delete word, kill region, yank, and kill line, respectively.
-Thus the default maps these operations to Ctrl-a, Ctrl-e, Ctrl-b, Ctrl-f, Ctrl-r, Ctrl-v, Ctrl-d, Ctrl-t, Ctrl-k, Ctrl-y, and Ctrl-u.
-Ctrl-w always deletes the previous word, and Ctrl-Space sets the mark where supported.

-An alternate eleven-character specification changes the Ctrl keys while retaining those operations and their order.
-For example, `tcsh qwertyuiopa` enables both tcsh features using that key sequence, while `tcsh cle qwertyuiopa` changes only the editor.
-This is key remapping, not a way to add new editing operations.

-The modern prompt layer is processed before the tcsh Ctrl-key editor, so both can be enabled together.
-On an empty prompt, tcsh editing keys that would have no editing effect normally fall through to other Swat bindings, such as the main-buffer scrolling keys.
-Yank is the exception.
-Add `tcsh` or `tcsh cle` to SWAT.RC to enable the desired behavior at every startup.
-The `quickhelp` command reports the current state, and `help tcsh` provides the command's on-line reference.
+Use `tcsh cle` when only the Ctrl-key editing shortcuts are wanted.
+Ctrl-p and Ctrl-n then continue to move sequentially through history.
+Use `tcsh hist` when only prefix history searching is wanted and the editing shortcuts should remain disabled.

+Use `tcsh cle off` to remove the editing shortcuts, `tcsh hist off` to return Ctrl-p and Ctrl-n to sequential history, or `tcsh off` to disable both parts.

+The editing keys can be remapped by passing an eleven-character string to `tcsh` or `tcsh cle`.
+The characters replace, in order, the default keys `aebfrvdtkyu` listed above from beginning-of-line through kill-line.
+For example, `tcsh cle qwertyuiopa` enables the editor with those replacement Ctrl keys.
+This changes the keys, not the editing operations.

+Tcsh mode and modern prompt keys can be enabled together.
+The arrow keys, Home, End, and Delete continue to work, providing familiar alternatives to the tcsh Ctrl-key shortcuts.
+Up and Down always move sequentially through history; tcsh prefix searching applies to Ctrl-p and Ctrl-n.
+On an empty prompt, editing keys such as Ctrl-b and Ctrl-f can still perform their main-buffer scrolling functions.
+Use `quickhelp` to see which modes are currently enabled, and `help tcsh` for the on-line command reference.

 The `!' character followed by a number repeats that command in the command history.
 (The standard Swat prompt includes a command